omenad/fonts/docs/_pages/ome-bhatkhande-hindi.md

 ## Kan

+There are two ways to write kan:
+1. Using superscript
+2. Using special key strokes

+### 1. Kan using superscript

 Kan and Krintan rely on the word processing ability to **superscript**.
 Since the width of these superscripted characters depends on the word processor, in certain cases it can break the monospacing of the font.

 {:.keymap.bhatkhande-hindi}